edwardUL99/StudSysCpp/README.md

            My OS is 64 bit which I developed it in, but you could try it with 32 bit but it's not guaranteed to work
 	3. Ensure you install the correct MySQL C++ connector.
 Can't install above on Raspberry Pi for example but there are plenty of installation guides on google

-   A MySQL server, configured as of below in Database Setup Also works with mariadb-server-10.0 (this is what you'll need on Raspberry Pi)
+   A MySQL server, configured as of Database Setup in the readme of StudSysCppLibrary Also works with mariadb-server-10.0 (this is what you'll need on Raspberry Pi)

 ## How to compile: